hpreston/myhero_spark/README.md

 The application was designed to provide a simple demo for Cisco Mantl.
 It is written as a simple Python Flask application and deployed as a docker container.

+**NOTE: To leverage the Spark Bot Service, your Mantl Cluster MUST be configured for deployed applications to be accessible from the public Internet.
+This is because it relies on the Spark Cloud to be able to send a WebHook to the myhero_spark application you run in Mantl***

 Other services are:

 * Data - [hpreston/myhero_data](https://github.com/hpreston/myhero_data)